FDS Team

 Design

-Millicent has worked in all aspects of the fashion industry throughout her career.
-With design skills in fashion, accessories, graphics, marketing and retail she has worked in New York with brands showing at NYFW, developed product ranges for fashion start-ups and major chains, designed corporate uniforms culminating in the launch of her own brand.
+Millicent has amassed extensive experience across all facets of the fashion industry throughout her career.
+With expertise in fashion design, accessories, graphics, marketing, and retail, she has contributed to renowned brands showcased at New York Fashion Week (NYFW), developed product lines for both fashion start-ups and major retail chains, and designed corporate uniforms, culminating in the launch of her own brand.

 Julia tomasello